rabbitmq/cluster-operator/charts/README.md

 - There will always be a username/password to authenticate to the registry.
 - Image registry requires authentication.
-- Namespace `pivotal-rabbitmq-system` does not exist.
+- Namespace `rabbitmq-system` does not exist.

 ## RabbitMQ chart
 <!-- TODO: to be written -->